 In the talk I gave at a conference a few months ago, I talked about holding space as “being the bowl” for someone else.
 After a Lego house falls apart, I explained in my analogy, a bowl serves to contain all of the broken pieces before they can become what they’re meant to transform into after that.
 The bowl doesn’t intervene – it just holds, protects, and creates safe space for the brokenness and emergence.

-Those may seem like overly strong words for some of the behaviour I mentioned in the above list, but consider, in your own life, how often you have made choices that weren’t authentic to you, simply because you didn’t want to stir someone’s anger or because that person was shaming you for your choices?
+Consider, in your own life, how often you have made choices that weren’t authentic to you, simply because you didn’t want to stir someone’s anger or because that person was shaming you for your choices?
 Sometimes it’s the subtlest of behaviours that have the most power.

 It takes a lot of emotional maturity to be the bowl instead of the mold.
 We have to do our own work to dismantle our inner patriarch and to look deeply into our shadow.
 We have to address our shame and our fear, and we have to practice releasing control and sharing power.
 We have to find the spiritual practices that allow us to detach from other people’s emotions and their outcomes and to allow them their autonomy.
 We have to practice trust in ourselves and in each other.